-nter the amount from box 5 of all your Forms SSA-1099.
-If both you and your spouse eceived a Form SSA-1099, see the Note above If line A is zero or less, stop here; none of your benefits are taxable this year. В 3 Enter one-half of the amount on line A В С C Enter the total of any taxable income such as taxable pensions, wages, interest, and dividends D Enter any tax-exempt interest such as interest on municipal bonds D E Add lines B, C, and D, and enter the total here.
-Then, read the information below E If your figures show that part from source es outside the United Note: If your figure es show that from sources outside the United States, interest income from series EE U.S. savings bonds issued after 1989, or employer-provided adoption benefits.
+A Enter the amount from box 5 of a received a Form SSA-1099, see all your Forms SSA-1099.
+If both you the Note above e of your benefits are taxable this ye B Enter one-half of the amount on line A B C Enter the total of any taxable income such as taxable pensions, wages, interest, and dividends D Enter any tax-exempt interest such as interest on municipal bonds D E Add lines B, C, and D, and enter the total here.
+Then, read the information below E If your figures show that part of your benefits may be taxable, see Social Security Benefits in your Federal income tax return from sources outside the United States, interest income from series EE or I U.S. savings bonds issued after 1989, or Note : If your figures show that part of your benefits may be taxable and you received benefits in 1999 that were for a instructions.
+If they do not, none of your benefits are taxable this year unless you exclude income employer-provided adoption benefits.
 For more details, get IRS Pub.
 915 or contact the IRS as explained below.